souldern/souldern.github.io/home/announcements/recipes2020.md

 We will be also running weekly bake-off challenges for households to post their creations.
 The first will be Yorkshire puddings.

-Photos of the baking creations to be posted any time leading up to Thursday 5pm.
+Photos of the baking creations to be posted any time leading up to **Saturday 6pm**.

 Please send photographs to [website@souldern.org](mailto:website@souldern.org).